-Other non-intentional injury deaths Other non-intentional injury deaths include those resulting from a fall, electrocution, poisoning, suffocation, strangulation and choking, fire, and other non-intentional injury-related deaths outside of drowning and transport incidents.
-Perinatal condition Perinatal conditions (ICD-10 Chapter 16, Certain conditions originating in the perinatal period) are diseases and conditions that originated during pregnancy or the neonatal period ($o-27$ days), even though death or morbidity may occur later.
+Other Other non-intentional injury deaths include those resulting from a fall, electrocution, poisoning, suffocation, non-intentional strangulation and choking, fire, and other non-intentional injury-related deaths outside of drowning and injury deaths transport incidents.
+Perinatal conditions (ICD-10 Chapter 16, Certain conditions originating in the perinatal period) are diseases Perinatal condition and conditions that originated during pregnancy or the neonatal period (o-27 days), even though death or morbidity may occur later.
 These include maternal conditions that affect the newborn, such as complications of labour and delivery, disorders relating to foetal growth, length of gestation and birth weight, as well as disorders specific to the perinatal period such as respiratory and cardiovascular disorders, infections, and endocrine and metabolic disorders.
 Place of death The address at which the child was officially declared deceased.
-Place of usual residence The address nominated by the child's family as the child's primary residential address upon registering the death with the Registry of Births, Deaths and Marriages.
-Police Report of Death to a Coroner (Form 1) A form completed by the police in accordance with section 7 of the Coroners Act 2003 -Duty to Report Deaths.
-Post-neonatal death A post-neonatal death is the death of an infant aged between 28 and 364 days.
-This is the definition used by the ABS in all cause-of-death publications.
-QFCC Queensland Family and Child Commission-enacted by the Family and Child Commission Act 2014 on 1 July 2014.
-Reportable death A death as defined under sections 8, 9 and 10 of the Coroners Act 2003 .
-This includes any death where the: identity of the person is unknown death was violent or unnatural death occurred in suspicious circumstances death was health care-related a cause of death certificate was not issued and is not likely to be issued death occurred in care death occurred in custody death occurred in the course of, or as a result of, police operations.
+Place of usual The address nominated by the child's family as the child's primary residential address upon registering the residence death with the Registry of Births, Deaths and Marriages.
+Police Report of A form completed by the police in accordance with section 7 of the Coroners Act 2003-Duty to Report Death to a Coroner Deaths.
+(Form 1) A post-neonatal death is the death of an infant aged between 28 and 364 days.
+This is the definition used by Post-neonatal the ABS in all cause-of-death publications. death QFCC Queensland Family and Child Commission-enacted by the Family and Child Commission Act 2014 on 1 July 2014.
+Reportable death A death as defined under sections 8, 9 and 10 of the Coroners Act 2003.
+This includes any death where the: identity of the person is unknown · death was violent or unnatural death occurred in suspicious circumstances death was health care-related a cause of death certificate was not issued and is not likely to be issued death occurred in care death occurred in custody death occurred in the course of, or as a result of, police operations.
 SEIFA Socio-Economic Indexes for Areas 2016.
 Developed by the ABS using data from the 2016 Census of Population and Housing, SEIFA 2016 provides a range of measures to rank areas based on their relative social and economic wellbeing.
 Self-harm The non-socially or culturally sanctioned deliberate destruction of one's own body tissue.
 It can be suicidal or non-suicidal in intent.
+Generally, it does not include self-harm that is done for a religious or cultural purpose, non-suicidal in intent.
 Generally, it does not include self-harm that is done for a religious or cultural purpose, such as rites of passage.

-Sex The biological distinction between male and female, as separate and distinct from a person's gender or sexual identity.
+The biological distinction between male and female, as separate and distinct from a person's gender or sexual identity.
 Indeterminate sex is recorded where medical practitioners are unable to ascertain an infant's sex due to extreme prematurity or non-viable gestation.
-SIDS Sudden Infant Death Syndrome.
-The sudden, unexpected death of an infant under 1 year of age, occurring during sleep, where no cause of death can be determined, even after a thorough investigation.